Swastik-K-Sahu/SyncSpace/README.md

 # SyncSpace
-A real-time collaboration platform for documents
+A real-time collaboration platform for documents with low latency.